 47. 2,000 pounds (or 1 ton) of recycled paper helps to save over 350 gallons of oil, 17 trees, and a large portion of landfill space.

-48. A single American consumes roughly two trees annually in paper products.
+48. A single American consumes roughly seven trees annually in paper and wood products.

 49. Of the 62 million newspapers printed daily in the United States, 44 million will be thrown away (roughly 500,000 trees).